Jared Polis is running for governor of Colorado. Here’s what that means.

 While some Colorado cities have more ambitious renewable goals— Aspen already runs on 100 percent renewable energy sources, and Pueblo has a goal of reaching it by 2035— Polis says the entire state could follow suit by the next quarter century.
 Details of the plan include appointing utility commissioners who share the goal, creating special renewable energy districts, offering regulatory incentives, and using bond markets.

-Meanwhile, through incentives, he wants Colorado to become “first in the nation” for companies that share their profits with their employees.
+Meanwhile, through incentives, Polis wants Colorado to become “first in the nation” for companies that share their profits with their employees.
 Providing stock options for employees at craft breweries in Colorado has become the norm, he says, and other businesses should follow suit.

 During a stop at a Save-A-Lot in Colorado Springs, Polis said he chose the employee-owned grocery store because it was an example of the kind of company he wants others to emulate.